canonical/lxd/doc/userns-idmap.md

 ## Allowed ranges

-On most hosts, LXD will check `/etc/subuid` and `/etc/subgid` for allocations for the `lxd` user and on first start, set the default profile to use the first 65536 UIDs and GIDs from that range.
+On most hosts, LXD will check `/etc/subuid` and `/etc/subgid` for allocations for the `root` user and on first start, set the default profile to use the first 65536 UIDs and GIDs from that range.

 If the range is shorter than 65536 (which includes no range at all),